Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 Ordinary Townsfolk are those people who live in Town under the rule of the King.
 They're human, they very rarely leave Town, and they don't have good opinions about things outside of their daily experience.
-That paints a picture that's almost the opposite of "open-minded" and "cosmopolitan".
+In other words, they're the opposite of "open-minded" and "cosmopolitan".
 Ordinary Townsfolk recognize adventuring as a profession, but not a very respectable one.
 I guess that's in part because delvers will accept "just about anyone", as PCs are not affected by Social Stigmas.
 Still, they're happy to sell stuff to adventurers, who always have plenty of money to spend.

 The very first sentence in the actual text of the chapter does state that "race" means "species", so let's use that term from now on in this post.
 It goes on to